-When you reach the bottom of this guide, you might need some additional information.
-If you do, please give Legal Expert a call on the number in the first section of this guide and we will do all we can to help you.
+When you reach the bottom of this guide, you might need some additional information on making a laser eye surgery claim.
+If you do, please give Legal Expert a call on the number in the first section of this guide, and we will do all we can to help you.

 What Is Laser Eye Surgery?

-Before you engage a personal injury lawyer to make personal injury claims for laser eye surgery that has gone wrong, it is important that you know exactly what this medical procedure is.
-So that you can decide whether you actually have a valid reason to make a claim.
+Before you engage a personal injury lawyer to make a claim for laser eye surgery compensation, it is important that you know exactly what this medical procedure is so that you can decide whether you actually have a valid reason to make a claim.

 Laser eye surgery is an invasive medical procedure that can be used to correct a number of common sight problems.
 It is a viable alternative to wearing glasses or using contact lenses for some people.

-If you have suffered harm due to laser eye surgery that has gone wrong, Legal Expert can likely help you to claim compensation.
+If you have suffered harm due to laser eye surgery that has gone wrong, Legal Expert can likely help you to make a laser eye surgery claim.
 Call us on the telephone number down at the bottom of this page to proceed.